 With a year spent in China, you will engage critically with the political world, from national and global perspectives, exploring the theoretical and empirical approaches to political ideas.

-With a 75:25 split between Politics and International Studies and Chinese, this degree gives you the opportunity to acquire Chinese language skills while gaining a strong understanding of Politics and International Studies.
+With a 75:25 split between Politics and International Studies with Chinese, this degree gives you the opportunity to acquire Chinese language skills while gaining a strong understanding of Politics and International Studies.

 You’ll be able to draw on our specialist expertise in the politics of East Asia and will become part of a vibrant community of international staff and students.
 Our graduates leave with the ability to understand complex theoretical positions and apply them to political problems and issues from the local to the global level.
 You’ll also become confident in debating with others, researching individually and completing presentations.

 The course focuses 75% on the study of Politics and International Studies with 25% of the degree spent studying Chinese language, plus a year of study abroad in China.

 In PAIS, our research falls into four clusters that represent major sub-disciplines within the study of Politics and International Studies.
 These research clusters are reflected in the four pathways within our undergraduate degrees: Political Theory & Public Policy; International Relations & Security; Comparative Politics & Democratisation; and International Political Economy.

 Each of these subject pathways has a number of optional modules in each year of study so that you can tailor your degree to the particular sub-discipline that you nd the most interesting.
 You can alternatively mix and match across the pathways.
 Subjects currently offered include: African Politics; Chinese Politics; US Foreign Policy; the Political Economy of Money; Critical Security Studies; the Politics of Religion; and Justice, Democracy and Citizenship.

 Whether you focus on a single area or take a cross-cluster approach, you will have a high degree of intellectual freedom to cross ‘traditional’ topic lines and explore issues that matter to you.